Cybersecurity-LINKS/rmp-smart-contracts/README.md

 $ npx hardhat node
 ```

-2. In other shell we can run the deploy script by specifying the local hardhat network
+2. In another shell we can run the deployment script by specifying the local hardhat network

 ```sh
 $ npx hardhat run --network localhost scripts/deploy.js